jpeg-aic/dataset-BTC-PTC-24/README.md

-# JPEG AIC-3 BTC Subjective Study Data
+# JPEG AIC-3 Subjective Study Data

 This repository contains data from a study conducted as part of JPEG AIC-3 activities using boosted triplet comparisons (BTC).
 For more information about the JPEG AIC-3, see: [JPEG AIC-3](https://jpeg.org/aic/index.html).